Sara Darrow: Federal judicial service

 On the recommendation of Senator Dick Durbin, Darrow was nominated to the United States District Court for the Central District of Illinois by President Barack Obama on November 17, 2010 to fill a vacancy created by Judge Joe Billy McDade, who assumed senior status.
 The United States Senate confirmed Darrow by unanimous consent on August 2, 2011, and she received her commission the next day.
-She started her term as chief judge on March 12, 2019.
+She started her term as chief judge on March 12, 2019, which ended on March 12, 2026.

 Personal life

 Darrow's husband Clarence Michael Darrow serves as an Illinois Circuit Court judge.
 Her father-in-law Clarence A. Darrow also served as an Illinois state court judge and served in the Illinois General Assembly.